 I never get tired of watching this charming romantic film.
 I love all the cast and the story, but Holden’s performance is a big reason this became a favourite.

 Breezy, 1973, directed by Clint Eastwood.

-Holden is so moving in this.
+William is so moving in this.
 Perfectly conveying his character tentatively allowing himself to fall in love and be vulnerable for the first time in years.
-Holden lets himself appear nervous, hesitant and vulnerable on screen.
+William lets himself appear nervous, hesitant and vulnerable on screen.
 I love him in this role because he makes what Frank is going through believable, and you really feel his hesitation and conflicted emotions.

 This is a film very much deserving of much more recognition.
 Two fantastic lead performances, an adorable dog with the saddest eyes I’ve ever seen, and a poignant and funny story to tell.
 If you’ve never seen it before, I highly recommend watching it.